Competence (law): Competence to stand trial

 A ruling of incompetence may later be reversed.
-A defendant may recover from a mental illness or disability, and a court may require a defendant to undergo treatment in an effort to render the defendant competent to stand trial.
+A defendant may recover from a mental illness or disability, and a court may require a defendant to undergo treatment in an effort to render him competent to stand trial.
 For example, in 1989, Kenneth L. Curtis of Stratford, Connecticut was found mentally incompetent to stand trial following the murder of his estranged girlfriend.
 But years later, as he had attended college and received good grades, this ruling was reversed, and he was ordered to stand trial.

 Competence to be executed

 An inmate on death row has a right to be evaluated for competency by a psychologist to determine if punishment can be carried out.
 This is a result of Ford v.
 Wainwright, a case filed by a Florida inmate on death row who took his case to the United States Supreme Court, declaring he was not competent to be executed.
 The court ruled in his favor, stating that a forensic professional must make that competency evaluation and, if the inmate is found incompetent, must provide treatment to aid in his gaining competency so the execution can take place.